Lula sworn in as Brazil president as Bolsonaro skips inauguration for US trip

 Lula, who governed Brazil for two terms from 2003-2010, narrowly defeated far-right incumbent Jair Bolsonaro in October elections, shifting the South American nation to the left.

+The president he won the election against opponents who had attacked the country’s internationally-praised voting system.

-Speaking to the crowd at his inauguration, Lula told his supporters “democracy was the big victor of this election”.
+Speaking to Congress following his inauguration, Lula told his supporters “democracy was the great victor, overcoming the greatest mobilization of public and private resources ever seen and the most violent threat to freedom to vote.”

 He was sworn in under tightened security following threats of violence by supporters of his predecessor who left Brazil for Florida on Friday.